The historic Masi headquarters are located in the heart of the Valpolicella, a lovely hilly area between Lake Garda and Verona.

 Amarone differs from other great red wines because it is made with local grape varieties not found elsewhere.
 What’s more, these grapes must be semi-dried before they are crushed.

 This involves the ancient appassimento technique whereby they are left to rest on bamboo trays during the winter months to concentrate the bouquet and aromas of the future wine.
 This time-honored process is so important that the first stage of the winery visit regards the Fruttaio, or drying loft.

 Guests then go down to the large underground cellars where the wine is aged in wood.
 Next comes the experimental cellar, where the Masi Technical Group puts innovative winemaking systems to the test.

 Digital Wine Tasting

-With Digital Wine Tasting you can have wines delivered to your home and then taste them online with guidance from our expert sommeliers to discover the secrets behind them.
+Taking part in a Digital Wine Tasting means you can have wine delivered to your home to taste later, online and in the company of our expert sommeliers, to discover the secrets of our finest wines.